 Building on her previous research on environmentalism in Asia, Loretta's postdoctoral project at Warwick focuses on the ways Chinese people make sense of environmental pollution and the social psychology of their coping mechanisms.
 More broadly, she's interested in the anthropology of responsibility, rights, justice, and the politics of 'victimhood' in contemporary China.

 Prior to her academic career, Loretta worked as a public health researcher for the NHS, focusing on women’s experience of antenatal care in Scotland.
-She retains a strong interest in applied medical and environmental anthropology and their implications for women’s wellbeing and the feminist movement.
+She retains a strong interest in applied medical anthropology and their implications for women’s wellbeing and the feminist movement.

 You can contact Loretta via email on L.Lou@warwick.ac.uk